-Jamaica has a total of six airports that are used by the public; three of these are international, while the remaining three are for domestic use.
-The Tinson Pen, Negril and Ken Jones Aerodromes all provide domestic flights, while Norman Manley, Sangster and Ian Fleming International Airports all operate international flights.
+Jamaica has a total of six airports that are used by the public, but only three of them are international.
+Most flights from the UK touch down in Montego Bay or Kingston, while Tinson Pen, Negril and Ken Jones Aerodromes all offer domestic flights.

-The Norman Manley International Airport is the second-busiest airport in Jamaica, and it serves the city of Kingston.
+Norman Manley International Airport is the second-busiest airport in Jamaica, and it serves the city of Kingston.
 The city centre of Kingston is approximately 19 kilometres away from the airport.
-Flights to Kingston, Jamaica are serviced by airlines, such as American Airlines, British Airways and Delta Airlines.
-All flights will have one or two stops, except for one direct flight from Gatwick Airport in London.
+Flights to Kingston are offered by airlines, such as American Airlines, British Airways and Delta.
+All flights to here will have one or two stops, except for the one direct flight available from London Gatwick.

 Getting around the airports

 The airports in Jamaica are easy to navigate as all the facilities are located in a single building.
-Both the Norman Manley and Sangster International Airports provide basic amenities, such as an airport lounge, food, information services and currency exchange.
+Both airports in Kingston and Montego Bay provide basic amenities, such as airport lounges, food, information services and currency exchange.
 The Ian Fleming International Airport also has customs, immigration and information services in addition to a passenger lounge.

 Getting to the cities from airports

-From Sangster International Airport, you can take a taxi, van or shuttle into the city.
-Two taxi companies serve the airport: Juta Montego Bay Ltd. (J.U.T.A.) and Jamaica Co-operative Automobile and Limousine Tours Ltd. (JCAL).
-To get into the city from the Norman Manley Airport, you can get a taxi, use a tour operator service, or hire a car from various companies.
+From Sangster International Airport, you can take a taxi, van or shuttle into Montego Bay or the surrounding resorts.
+To get into Kingston from the Norman Manley Airport, you can get a taxi, a tour operator service, or hire a car from various companies.

 Don’t forget before you fly

-The Norman Manley and Sangster International Airports have ATMs and currency exchanges, so you can have Jamaican dollars on hand if you did not exchange money before you left.
-Keep in mind that US dollars are accepted in Jamaica as well, but you should not exchange your money into US dollars once you are Jamaica.
-Because it would first be exchanged into Jamaican dollars, it would only add on additional exchange fees, losing you money.
-British nationals do not need a visa for stays up to 90 days.
-If you would like to stay longer, you will need to contact the Jamaican Passport, Immigration and Citizenship Agency.
+Norman Manley and Sangster International Airports both have ATMs and currency exchanges, so you can have Jamaican Dollars on hand if you didn't exchange your money before you left.
+Keep in mind that US Dollars are accepted in Jamaica as well, but you shouldn't exchange your money into US Dollars once you're Jamaica.
+British nationals don't need a visa for stays in Jamaica up to 90 days.
+If you'd like to stay longer, you will need to contact the Jamaican Passport, Immigration and Citizenship Agency.